On the Road with Rick Holmes: Woodstock and the Class of '69

-BETHEL, New York - Fifty years later, the cow pasture where an out-of-control rock concert once grabbed the nation’s attention is still mostly a cow pasture in the middle of nowhere.
+Fifty years later, the cow pasture in Bethel where an out-of-control rock concert once grabbed the nation's attention is still mostly a cow pasture in the middle of nowhere.

 There's a convenience store on the road to what used to be Max Yasgur's farm, decorated with tie-dye and peace signs.
 There's a small museum and a performance venue that preserves the legacy of the weekend when more than 400,000 young people flocked on a makeshift festival site that couldn't have handled a crowd half that size.